netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

      XML: N/A, the requested URI is an XML namespace.
 ~~~

-   IANA is requested to register the following URI in the "ns" subregistry within
+   IANA is requested to update the following URI in the "ns" subregistry within
    the "IETF XML Registry" {{!RFC3688}}:

 ~~~~